kalmanb/kalmanb.github.io/about.md

 * TTD - love it!
 * Continuous Int / Deploy
 * linux, vim, git, colemak
-* a mountian more - but lets keep it brief
+* a mountain more - but lets keep it brief

 ### community: